Borda/lightning-YOLOs/README.md

 This is an experimental educational project for learning purposes:

-- ✅ Great for learning PyTorch Lightning + YOLO
+- ✅ Great for learning Lightning + YOLO
 - ✅ Demonstrates modern ML engineering practices
 - ✅ Safe for experimentation and education
 - ⚠️ Not battle-tested for production use